 10-year, 100-acre goal

-The restoration methods that we’ve developed and refined over the years are yielding positive results like 10 acres of shell enhancement in Liberty Bay (right).
-As of 2018, we have completed 67 acres of habitat enhancements in priority locations throughout Puget Sound.
-Restoration efforts are underway in many of the Sound’s remaining 19 priority areas because of participation of many tideland owners, continued interest of the press, and generous support from a throng of partners.
+The restoration methods we’ve developed and refined are yielding positive results like 10 acres of shell enhancement in Liberty Bay (right).
+As of 2019, we have completed 67 acres of habitat enhancements in priority locations throughout Puget Sound.
+Restoration efforts are underway in many of the Sound’s remaining 19 priority areas with the participation of many tideland owners, continued interest of the press, and generous support from a throng of partners.

 Port Gamble Bay Project